- Is it even possible?

 Yes, Canada does recognize dual citizenship and no, there are no restrictions on travel.
 Canadians will need a valid travel document or a passport to enter their country.
 They are free to enter and leave at their will.
 Canadian Border Services Agency (CBSA) is the department of state that addresses the rights of permanent residents, citizens, and citizenship requirements.

 Yes, the United Kingdom allows its citizens to have dual citizenship.
 Persons who have Britain as their home country may benefit from having a permanent resident or citizen status from another nation.
-The UK does recognize dual citizenship and allow British citizens to hold a second citizenship in another country.
+The UK does recognize dual citizenship and allows British citizens to hold a second passport in another country.
 If your country of origin is not the UK, you can still apply to become a dual citizen in the United Kingdom.
 You typically first need to become a permanent resident before you can submit an application for naturalization in the United Kingdom.